What is Anime? Definition, Origins & Why It’s Not Just Cartoons

 Anime vs Western animation

-What sets anime apart from Western animation isn’t just frame count—it’s the rhythm.
+What sets anime apart from Western animation isn’t just frame count, but also the rhythm.

 Anime vs. cartoons